PhillySchoolofAI/DL-Libraries/README.md

 [Jupyter Notebook Documentation](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/what_is_jupyter.html)

 * Jupyter Notebook basically allows users to run interactive code and paragraph cells within the same "notebook".
+We will be using Python kernels although there are also Julia and R versions available for viewing at your leisure.

 # ML/Data Science Libraries: